Air Burundi: Revival

 In August 2011, East African media reported that Air Burundi had started a process of restructuring.
 Six international companies had already been pre-selected, through competitive bidding, to propose a restructuring process.
 Plans were apparently under way to either lease or acquire new aircraft to facilitate the resumption of flight operations.

 In January 2013 it was reported that the privatisation of Air Burundi had in part been delayed by the carrier's 90% shareholding in SOBUGEA (Société Burundaise de Gestion Aéroportuaire), the country's airport management company.
 Staff there argued that the Privatisation bill introduced by the government contained many irregularities, including reference to "Air-Burundi/Sobugea", a company that does not exist: "The first is a public company created in 1975, governed by Decree No. 100/160 of September 5, 1997, while the second was born in 1981 and governed by the laws of 12 March 2008."
 Although privatisation had been discussed a while ago, it was argued that the two companies should be taken separately: "Each has its heritage and its status.
 Contrary to what is stated in the explanatory memorandum, any reform concerning Air Burundi does not include SOBUGEA."

+After years of discussion, Burundi Airlines was formally established on 4 February 2021 as the new flag carrier to replace Air Burundi.